Sob7i/Sob7i/README.md

 ### Hello World 👋
-I am a Javascript/TypeScript developer.
+I am a Web Developer.
 - 🔭 Working on multiple frontend and backend project using React and Nodejs
 - 🌱 Learning design patterns in depth
 <br>